YoungPUCRI/SCREAM2/README.md

 # SCREAM2
-SQL data for the SCREAM2 database
+SQL codes for the SCREAM2 database